djplaner/memex/docs/sense/Teaching/Mathematics/mathematical-mindsets.md

     Encourage students to believe in themselves.
 There is no such thing as a “math person.”
 Everyone can reach the highest levels they want to, with hard work.

-4. Mistakes Are Valuable.

-    Mistakes grow your brain!
-It is good to struggle and make mistakes.

 5. Math Is about Connections and Communicating.

     Math is a connected subject, and a form of communication.
 Represent math in different forms—such as words, a picture, a graph, an equation—and link them.
 Color code!